OasisLMF/OpenDataTransform/docs/src/components/1_setup/mapping-files.rst

 The input and output format are strings that tell the system which formats are handled by the conversion.

+The `input_format` and `output_format` fields must be referenced in the config file, for that config file to recognise and use the mapping.

 `forward`/`reverse`
 -------------------